Selva-Subramanian/Selva-Subramanian/README.md

 💬 I aspire to build AI-based solutions that solve a high-impact problem for people around the globe and simplify everyday living.

 👯 I'm interested in working and collaborating with fellow enthusiasts in the field of Data Science.
-If you have an idea related to my areas of interest, feel free to shoot me an [email](ce19.selva@gmail.com)
+If you have an idea related to my areas of interest, feel free to drop me an email to ce19.selva@gmail.com

 🌱 I'm currently pursuing [Full Stack Data Science](https://www.almabetter.com/courses/data-science-pro-program) program from AlmaBetter.